what are file formats?

 Can you read this?

-The reason we can't see the file Wordpad Doc, is because it's been saved in a file format (or language) that Notepad doesn't understand.
+The reason we can't see the file Wordpad Doc is that it's been saved in a file format (or language) that Notepad doesn't understand.

 As I said above, most programs will simply ignore file formats that they don't understand.